huggingface/lighteval/README.md

 ## 🙏 Acknowledgements

-Lighteval started as an extension of the fantastic [Eleuther AI Harness](https://github.com/EleutherAI/lm-evaluation-harness) (which powers the [Open LLM Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard)) and draws inspiration from the amazing [HELM](https://crfm.stanford.edu/helm/latest/) framework.
+Lighteval started as an extension of the *fantastic* [Eleuther AI Harness](https://github.com/EleutherAI/lm-evaluation-harness) (which powers the [Open LLM Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard)) and draws inspiration from the *amazing* [HELM](https://crfm.stanford.edu/helm/latest/) framework.

-While evolving Lighteval into its own standalone tool, we are grateful to the Harness and HELM teams for their pioneering work on LLM evaluations.
+While evolving Lighteval into its own *standalone tool*, we are grateful to the Harness and HELM teams for their **pioneering work** on LLM evaluations.

 ## 🌟 Contributions Welcome 💙💚💛💜🧡

-Got ideas?
-Found a bug?
+**Got ideas?** Found a bug?
 Want to add a [task](https://huggingface.co/docs/lighteval/adding-a-custom-task) or [metric](https://huggingface.co/docs/lighteval/adding-a-new-metric)?
-Contributions are warmly welcomed!
+Contributions are *warmly welcomed*!

-If you're adding a new feature, please open an issue first.
+If you're adding a **new feature**, please *open an issue first*.

-If you open a PR, don't forget to run the styling!
+If you open a PR, don't forget to **run the styling**!

 ```bash
 pip install -e .[dev]